Icinga/chef-icinga2/README.md

 For issue reporting or any discussion regarding this cookbook, open an issue at [Dev Icinga].
 New users need to [Register] first.

+## Supported Icinga Version

+This cookbook is being developed for Icinga2 - v2.2.x primarily on Amazon Platform (EPEL Release 6 Package).

+## Supported Icinga2 Install Types

+Currently Icinga2 installation is supported **ONLY** via Repository Packages, as it is a recommended best practice.

+## Chef Requirement

+This cookbook requires Chef Version 11.x or above.

 ## Contributing

 1. Open Bug / Feature issue at [Dev Icinga]